OdayTayeb/Jet_Physics_Simulation/README.md

 W = m*g where:

-m is Jet Mass

-g is gravity Acceleration
+m is Jet Mass, g is gravity Acceleration

 2- Lift Force : its direction is always perpendicular on Jet plane.

 L=1/2 * Cl * rho * v * v * A where:

-Cl is Lift coefficient

-rho is air density

-v is Jet velocity

-A is Wing Area
+Cl is Lift coefficient, rho is air density, v is Jet velocity, A is Wing Area

 3- Drag Force : its direction is always opposite of Velocity.

 D=1/2 * C * rho * v * v * A where:

-C is Drag coefficient

-rho is air density

-v is Jet velocity

-A is Wing Area
+C is Drag coefficient, rho is air density, v is Jet velocity, A is Wing Area

 4- Thrust Force : its direction always with Jet body.

 FT=𝑚̇ 0*(Ve-V0) where:

-𝑚̇ 0 is mass flow rate

-𝑚̇ 0 =rho*V0*A
+𝑚̇ 0 is mass flow rate and its formula 𝑚̇ 0 =rho*V0*A

-rho is air density

-V0 is velocity of incoming air

-A is Fan area

-Ve is velocity of outflow air
+rho is air density, V0 is velocity of incoming air, A is Fan area, Ve is velocity of outflow air

 # Banking turn